Starfish lemma via birational quasi-isomorphisms: Example in

-\begin{rmk} In the context of the GSV conjecture, frozen variables are observed to have the following property: their zero loci foliate into symplectic leaves of the ambient Poisson variety.
-To prove the latter, one may use an algebraic criterion from~\cite{yakimov_locus}, which in particular requires showing that a given frozen variable is a prime element in the coordinate ring of the given variety.
-Proposition~\ref{p:prime_el} provides a way of transferring this property via a quasi-isomorphism.
-For an example of the use of Proposition~\ref{p:prime_el} in this context, one may refer to our latest work~\cite{multdual}. \end{rmk}
+\begin{remark} When a cluster structure is compatible with a Poisson bracket (in the sense of~\cite{dasbuch}), frozen variables are observed to have the following property: their zero loci foliate into unions of symplectic leaves of the ambient Poisson variety.
+To prove the latter, one may use an algebraic criterion from~\cite[Proposition 2.3]{yakimov_locus} or~\cite[Remark 2.4]{yakimov_det}, which in particular requires showing that a given frozen variable is a prime element in the coordinate ring of the given variety.
+Proposition~\ref{p:prime_el} provides a way of transferring this property via a birational quasi-isomorphism.
+For an example of the use of Proposition~\ref{p:prime_el} in this context, one may refer to our latest work~\cite{multdual}. \end{remark}